PrefectHQ/prefect/docs/concepts/database.md

 - You use the default PostgreSQL port `5432`
 - Your PostgreSQL instance has a database called `orion`

-If you want to quickly start a PostgreSQL instance that can be used as your Orion backend database, you can use the following command that will start a Docker container running PostgreSQL:
+If you want to quickly start a PostgreSQL instance that can be used as your Orion database, you can use the following command that will start a Docker container running PostgreSQL:

 ```bash
 $ docker run -d --name orion_postgres -v oriondb:/var/lib/postgresql/data -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=yourTopSecretPassword -e POSTGRES_DB=orion postgres:latest